rhit-coultabm/Consistent-Cups-Espresso-Accessories/README.md

 **Semi-Automatic Espresso Machines**

-Automatic machines require little user effort and time for extracting an espresso shot.
+Automatic machines require little user effort and time to extract an espresso shot.
 However, the large downside to these machines is that, generally speaking, they cost upwards of $300-400 depending on the additional features and components they have.
 Once the grinds are tamped in the portafilter, the machine automatically applies the pressure for the duration of time that can sometimes be specified by the user.

 ![images](https://github.com/rhit-coultabm/Consistent-Cups-Espresso-Accessories/assets/92759594/d9ebb77a-002f-4e52-8c84-2f716b7bec55)